SCSModdingGuide/mappingguide/docs/tutorials/2_firstmap.md

 ## 2. Drawing a road

 Look on the top bar of the editor.
-Ensure the 'Item type' is set to road, then press the 'New Item' button.
+Ensure the 'Item type' is set to road, then press the _New Item_ button.
 A new window will appear.

 ![New Item button](img/2_add.png)